What If I Am Injured by a Drunk Driver in an Accident?

 How Long Do I Have to Bring a Civil Lawsuit Against the Drunk Driver Who Caused My Accident?

-Each state has their own statutes of limitations, or period of time to file a lawsuit.
+Each state has its own statutes of limitations, or period of time to file a lawsuit.
 In the state of Virginia, you have two years from the time of your accident to file a personal injury lawsuit against the drunk driver who caused your accident.
 It is important that you not take the statutes of limitations lightly—there are few ways around these statutes, and if you exceed the statutes you could be forever barred from filing a personal injury lawsuit.
-What Damages Can I Expect In a Civil Lawsuit Against A Drunk Driver?
-Damages in a personal injury case are meant to make you “whole” following your accident and injuries.
-In some instances, making you whole is not possible, and it can be difficult to place an exact dollar figure on such things as pain and suffering.
-You may be entitled to the following damages:

 Compensation for medical expenses;